MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 The `PAUSED_RESUMABLE_INDEX_ABORT_DURATION_MINUTES` option determines how long (in minutes) the resumable index is being paused before being automatically aborted by the engine.

-- The default values is set to 1 day (1440 minutes)
+- The default value is set to 1 day (1440 minutes)
 - The minimum duration is set to 1 minute
 - The maximum duration is a week (7 days; 7 X 24 X 60 = 10080 minutes)
 - When set to 0, a paused operation will never automatically abort

-Thcurrent value for this option is displayed in [sys.database_scoped_configurations](../../relational-databases/system-catalog-views/sys-database-scoped-configurations-transact-sql.md).
+e Thcurrent value for this option is displayed in [sys.database_scoped_configurations](../../relational-databases/system-catalog-views/sys-database-scoped-configurations-transact-sql.md).

 ## <a name="Permissions"></a> Permissions